Hidden Costs Your Mortgage Calculator

 It is essential to understand what Business Buy to Let Mortgages actually are before diving into tax benefits.
 These mortgages are designed for limited companies that purchase and manage rental properties, which is unlike standard buy-to-let loans taken out by individuals.
 This means the property is legally owned by your company, not by you personally.
 The main appeal of this setup is how profits and taxes are being handled, and missing out on paying personal income tax on rental earnings.
 This is the point where profits are typically subject to corporation tax, which is often lower.

 This structure would give investors greater flexibility in how they reinvest earnings or distribute the dividends.
 It would also be useful for the potential long-term savings and especially for those operating multiple properties or higher-value portfolios.
+If you plan to renovate or expand, pairing this strategy with Property Refurbishment Finance can help you scale faster inside the limited company.

 How Business Buy-to-Let Mortgages Can Help You Save Tax